jguadagno/jguadagno.github.io/_posts/2016-12-28-the-power-of-community.md

   - Microsoft MVP
   - MVP
 ---
 This blog post has been a long time coming.
 As a matter of fact, it has been on my Todo list for about two years.
-I know I am behind :).
+I know I am behind :smile:.
 While parts of this post might come off as bragging or boasting that is not the intent.
 The point I want to get across is how the community has helped me get to where I am today.

 ## The Back Story